Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: Experimental Setup

 \subsection{Model Selection}

-Completing a task in NoCode-bench typically requires a deep understanding of the target project, demanding strong reasoning ability and the capacity to handle very long contexts.
-Considering these requirements, we selected six state-of-the-art LLMs for evaluation.
-Three of them are open-source models, i.e., DeepSeek-v3-0324, DeepSeek-R1-0528, and Qwen3-325B-A22B, where DeepSeek-R1 is a reasoning model and Qwen3-325B-A22B is used in thinking mode.
-The other three are closed-source models, i.e., Claude-4-Sonnet, GPT-4o-2024-11-20, and Gemini-2.5-Pro-Exp-03-25, where Gemini-2.5-Pro is a reasoning model.
-For brevity, version numbers will be omitted when referencing model names throughout the paper.
-As these models provide a diverse spectrum in terms of size and training paradigms, we can explore how different architectures and capabilities impact the performance on no-code feature addition tasks.
+Completing a task in \nc typically requires a deep understanding of the target project, demanding strong reasoning ability and the capacity to handle long contexts.
+Considering these requirements, we selected 8 state-of-the-art models for evaluation on \nc Verified.
+Four of them are open-source models, i.e., DeepSeek-v3-0324~\cite{deepseekv3}, DeepSeek-R1-0528~\cite{deepseek-r1}, Qwen3-235B-A22B~\cite{qwen3}, and Qwen3-Coder-480B-A35B, where DeepSeek-R1 is a reasoning model and Qwen3-235B-A22B is used in thinking mode.
+The other four are closed-source models, i.e., Claude-4-Sonnet~\cite{claude4}, GPT-4o-2024-11-20~\cite{openai2025gpt4o}, Gemini-2.5-Pro~\cite{gemini2.5}, and GPT-5-mini~\cite{OpenAI2025GPT5}, where Gemini-2.5-Pro is a reasoning model and GPT-5-mini is used in medium thinking.
+For brevity, version numbers will be omitted when referencing model names throughout the paper. \nc Full is significantly larger than \nc Verified, with 5.6 times the number of instances.
+Due to the high cost of Claude-4-Sonnet, Qwen3-Coder, GPT-5-mini, and Gemini-2.5-Pro (total estimated at USD\,5,124) running on \nc Full, we focus on \nc Verified for those models.